As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 If you run an agency or offer website building services, getting a reseller plan may be a smart thing for you to do.

 All of Hostgator’s reseller accounts allow you to add unlimited websites to the account.
-If you opt for reseller hosting, the benefit is that you can mark up the cost of hosting and earn an additional monthly profit from each of your clients.
+If you opt for reseller hosting, you can mark up the cost of hosting and earn an additional monthly profit from each of your clients.

 You can also start slow with a reasonable pricing tier, and, as your web design business grows, you can upgrade the resources allocated to your web hosting package.